Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Washing and soaking the rice – Make sure you wash the rice in a few changes of cold water to remove the extra starch and dirt.
 Getting the starch off makes it easier for your stomach to digest the rice.
 Also, soaking the rice makes it less brittle and also helps the rice elongate.

 - Let the rice rest undisturbed for 5 minutes after it is cooked.
-This allows the steam to redistribute and allows all the layers of the rice to evenly cook.
+This allows the steam to redistribute and allows all the layers of the rice to cook evenly.
 After 5 minutes, uncover the saucepan and let the steam escape.
-Fluff the rice gently with a fork and it is ready to serve.
+Fluff the rice gently with a fork, and it is ready to serve.

 Testers notes –

-- Preferred method – Instant Pot – I prefer making jeera rice in an Instant Pot because it is much faster compared to stove-top and requires no supervision.
+- Preferred method – Instant Pot – I prefer making jeera rice in an Instant Pot because it is much faster compared to a stovetop and requires no supervision.